ddmitov/perl-executing-browser/README.md

 **Development goodies:**
 * WebKit Web Inspector can be invoked from context menu.
 * Local scripts and pages can be edited in external editor using context menu entry.
 * PEB can interact with the built-in Perl debugger.
-An arbitrary Perl script can be selected and loaded in debug mode.
-Graphical step-by-step debugging capability is under development and output from debugger commands is displayed together with the syntax highlighted source code of the debugged script.
+Any Perl script can be selected and loaded for debugging in an HTML graphical interface.
+Output from debugger commands is displayed together with the syntax highlighted source code of the debugged script and it's included modules.
 Different versions of Perl can be selected for every debugging session.
 Interaction with the built-in Perl debugger is an idea proposed by Valcho Nedelchev.
 * Every Perl, Python or PHP script can be displayed as syntax highlighted source code.
 * Extensive logging of all browser activities, including the execution of local scripts.

 **Configuration:**
-* Configurable from configuration file and command line.
+* All settings are stored in one single INI file with comments included.
-* Browser root folder can be any folder and this is configurable from configuration file or command line.
+* Browser root folder can be any folder.
 * Basic program functions are accessible from special URLs or from a right-click context menu.
 * Themable - a common CSS theme for both static and dynamic pages can be configured from configuration file or selected using a special URL.
 * Rebrandable - program icon can be changed without recompilation, user agent can also be changed.